jerryorr/sundry.jerryorr.com/_posts/2024-11-15-git-bisect.md

 # Find the commit from when the bug was reported

-Since the bug was reported on October 21, I can narrow things down a big by finding a commit where I _know_ the bug existed:
+Since the bug was reported on October 21, I can narrow things down a bit by finding a commit where I _know_ the bug existed:

 ```
 git log --before="2024-10-21" -n 1 main